surisoft-io/capi/README.md

 * Subscribe a Client to an API.
 (CAPI will create a `role` on Keycloak and associate it to your client).
 * Add a client to a group (CAPI will add an existing group to your client).
 (See `Configure Keycloak to support subscriptions)

-## Authorization (REST and Websocket)
+## OAUTH2 Authorization (REST and Websocket)
 There are 2 ways to work with Authorization on CAPI.
 * You have control on your oauth2 provider, and you are able to manage your token claims, so they can be interpreted by CAPI.
-In this case you only need to provide CAPI with the Public Keys endpoint of your oauth2 provider using the property `oidc.provider.keys`.
+In this case you only need to provide CAPI with the Public Keys endpoint of your oauth2 provider using the property `oauth2.provider.keys`.
 ```yaml
 #example
 oauth2: